-- All cloned individuals that are submitted for registration or recordation must have DNA typing completed prior to registration that matches DNA of source animal. - Cloned individuals will be registered as offspring of the original sire and dam that produced the source animal. - Individual presenting clone(s) for registration or recordation shall be listed as producer on registration certificate.
-The producer field will only be present on registration certificates of cloned animals. - Breeder field for all cloned animals shall list an administrative account "Clone" with corresponding administrative membership number. - All cloned animals will be registered or recorded with the herd name "Clone" followed by production number and source animal registration number. - 6.
+All cloned individuals that are submitted for registration or recordation must have DNA typing completed prior to registration that matches DNA of source animal.

+- Cloned individuals will be registered as offspring of the original sire and dam that produced the source animal. - Individual presenting clone(s) for registration or recordation shall be listed as producer on registration certificate.
+The producer field will only be present on registration certificates of cloned animals. - Clones will be given a stamped duplicate for use until they can be registered with no expiration date of December 31, 2023. - Breeder field and Herd Name to be determined based on 2023 discussion between Reproductive Technology committee and Information Technology staff for 2024. - 6.
 Clone(s) shall have independent registration numbers. - Registration department shall add a code to cloned individuals registration papers indicating that they have been produced by cloning (CL), similar to individuals produced by Artificial Insemination (AI) or Embryo Transfer (ET). - Individual presenting clone(s) for registration or recordation must provide ADGA with documentation regarding when genetic material from source animal was collected, lab where embryos were produced and record of transfer of cloned embryos. - Any owner, during the time of their ownership, of a source animal may collect genetic material for development of a cell line to be used for the production of clones. - 10.
 Applications submitted for registration or recordation of clones by individuals other than an owner of source animal will be accepted by ADGA, so long as a bill of sale or transfer of ownership of the cell line is presented at time of application for registration, along with all information included in 8 above. - 11.
 ADGA recommends that sellers disclose to buyers if they are selling an individual where genetic material has been retained for the purpose of cloning or if they are selling clones, descendants from clones, or semen from cloned individuals. - 12.
 Any cloned animal presented for registration or recordation that does not meet the breed standard of source animal shall be subject to the Rules for Entry Into Experimental Registry (rule VII.A.14.G) and any animal later developing disqualifying characteristics would be subject to Rules For Changing Herd Books (rule VII.A.14.I). - Only clones produced by replication of genetic material will be accepted for registration.
-Genetically altered or modified animals will not be considered for registration or recordation.

-All questions received by the ADGA office regarding registry policy and procedures for cloned animals shall be directed to the Performance Programs Manager.
+Genetically altered or modified animals will not be considered for registration or recordation. - All questions received by the ADGA office regarding registry policy and procedures for cloned animals shall be directed to the Performance Programs Manager.